-A relationshipCode value for indicating that this MPD is an incremental update to the resource referenced in resourceURI.
+A relationshipCode value for indicating that this IEPD is an incremental update to the resource referenced in resourceURI.
 Used by a core or domain update to identify the domain schema in a NIEM release being incrementally updated (not replaced).

 </xs:documentation>